invisible-work-initiative/invisible-work-initiative.github.io/syllabus.md

 ## Attendance

-- One all-hands meeting every two weeks (about an hour) where each track shares progress, decisions, and blockers.
+- One all-hands meeting every two weeks (about an hour) where each team shares progress, decisions, and blockers.
 Gate rehearsals happen here.

-- One weekly track check-in with me, scheduled per team in the first week of class.
+- One weekly team check-in with me, scheduled per team in the first week of class.
 In these meetings, I don't need you to prove to me that you're making progress – that's what the gates are for.
 Instead, these are for you.
 What do you need?
 What questions do you have?
 What do you want feedback on?
 Just come prepared with something to discuss that helps your team advance toward its goal.

 ## Grading Criteria

 Each semester, you will earn credit for successful gate reviews, peer evaluations, and a self-assessment.
 An ambitious attempt that partially fails, with a clear account of what you learned, is worth more than a safe attempt that fully succeeds.

-- **50% Gate Reviews (by track).** Two stage gate reviews, weighted 20% and 30% respectively.
+- **50% Gate Reviews (by team).** Two stage gate reviews, weighted 20% and 30% respectively.
 You will present what you decided and why, what you learned and built, and what you tried and abandoned.
 Failure and success can both earn credit as long as your team provides evidence.

-- **30% Peer Evaluations.** Members of the other tracks will evaluate what your track produced.
+- **30% Peer Evaluations.** Members of the other teams will evaluate what your team produced.
 Other members of your team will evaluate what you produced.

 - **20% Self Assessment.** What you contributed, what you did well, what you did not do as well as you wanted, what you would do differently, what you can do in your next role.